Surgent's Individual and Financial-Planning Tax Camp (IFCP)

 - Family income-splitting strategies that need to be considered

-- Income tax issues: impact on timing of other income, selection of investments
+- Income tax issues: impact on timing of other income

 - Using Roth IRAs and Roth contribution programs to best advantage